Hys-01/YT-Autoplay-Off/forauthor.md

 Compile TypeScript Code:

 Run npx tsc to compile  TypeScript files into JavaScript.
 This will create a .js file (e.g., index.js) in the specified output directory set in tsconfig.json.

+npm install --save-dev @types/chrome  to use chrome API